 Childhood weight problems often carry over into adulthood, and overweight adults are at greater risk for chronic diseases, such as diabetes and heart disease.
 Worse, conditions once associated only with adults, such as type 2 diabetes and metabolic syndrome (a major risk factor for stroke and heart attacks), are now increasingly being found in some children and adolescents.

 Several factors may be to blame.
 In rare cases, a medical problem may be the cause.
-If you suspect your child has a weight problem or is developing one, take him to the doctor for a full exam.
+If you suspect your child has a weight problem or is developing one, make an appointment with the doctor.

 The most common factors in childhood obesity may include the following:

-Experts blame too much television, computer time, and video games, which take away time from doing physical activity as well as proving more opportunities for snacking.
+Too much television, computer time, and video games can take away time from doing physical activity as well as proving more opportunities for snacking.